Travigo/travigo/README.md

   * Some Operators data fails to parse
   * Availability/Scheduling is not currently imported
   * Except London
+* Scotland & Wales
+  * Some Operators do provide data for these and will be included
+  * But not guaranteed to have all the data

 #### Realtime Bus Tracking
 * None